Typically, the first step in painting or refinishing furniture is stripping the old finish from the piece.

 Consider These Safe Alternatives

 People with a sensitivity to odors and chemicals may not want to risk messing around with any kind of chemical paint stripper.
-There are safer alternatives, with less risk of creating lead fumes or presence of carcinogens.
+There are safer alternatives with less risk of creating lead fumes or the presence of carcinogens.
 The alternative methods discussed here are:

 - Heat guns